The Trap of Trying to Be Seen as an Expert

 Goal: In this last part, you see what is getting attention and you focus more on that success.

-• Check the Numbers: Look at your posts.
+- Check the Numbers: Look at your posts.
 Which ones got the most questions or replies?
 That is what your audience wants more of.
+If you're not sure how to interpret these signals, using analytics to refine your content strategy walks you through the exact metrics that matter for career growth.

 Common Questions

-Being a thought leader is about the value of your ideas, not your job title.
+Thought leadership is about the value of your ideas, not your job title.
 If you can help someone solve a specific problem or look at a challenge in a new way, you are already leading.
-You don't need a pass to share helpful, deep thoughts; you just need the courage to stop saying what everyone else says.
+You don’t need permission to share helpful, original thinking.
+You just need the courage to stop saying what everyone else says.

 Stop Being a Copycat.